 and sad sorrow is left behind.

 (Eph.
 6:10-18) Remember the spiritual armor?
 I've hurried and the angels have started back to help somebody else.
-Right there, right there in front of me is a sandy shore beside a river of darkness and over on the other side is the prettiest light I've ever seen and faint voices are singing: "Amazing grace how sweet the sound That saved a wretch like me!"
+Right there, right there in front of me is the prettiest light I've ever seen and faint voices are singing: "Amazing grace how sweet the sound That saved a wretch like me!"
 There is a sure peace and contentment that surrounds me.

 (Eph.
 6:10-18) I stick my sword of the Spirit up in the sand.
 There's spiritual chips, nicks and bloodstains where I fought the evil that came at me.
 "Twas grace that taught my heart to fear," I take my great shield of faith off my arm.
 It's covered with spiritual cuts and slashes where it has protected me so well; and I drop it in the sand.
 "And grace my fears relieved."

-It's silent around me but over there, over on the other side; over where the beautiful light is glowing they're still singing and some of the voices sound familiar.
+It's silent around me but over there where the beautiful light is glowing they're still singing and some of the voices sound familiar.
 "Tis grace that brought me safe thus far, And grace will lead me home."
 That’s when I notice the haft and guard of my sword of the Spirit form a perfect cross and I grin and shiver a little bit.

 A little quicker now, I slip off my helmet of salvation and silently regard the spiritual dents, and dings, and bangs from the battles I fought.
 I'm breathing a little faster as thrilling trills of joy race over me.
 I can't help but whisper; “Oh my, oh my, there's a feeling in the air!
 I'm close!
 I'm close!
 I'm close!”